Louisiana-Pacific

 Louisiana-Pacific Corporation (LP) is an American building materials manufacturer.
-The company was founded in 1973 and LP pioneered the U.S. production of oriented strand board (OSB) panels.
-Currently based in Nashville, Tennessee, LP is the world's largest producer of OSB and manufactures engineered wood building products.
+The company was founded in 1973 and began the first U.S. commercial production of oriented strand board (OSB) panels.
+Currently based in Nashville, Tennessee, LP is a major producer of OSB and manufactures engineered wood building products.
 LP products are sold to builders and homeowners through building materials distributors and dealers and retail home centers.

 As of 2011, LP has 24 mills including 15 in the United States, six in Canada, two in Chile and one in Brazil.

 History

 LP was incorporated on January 5, 1973, as part of a court-ordered monopoly breakup of Georgia-Pacific.
 William H. Hunt, a vice-chairman at Georgia-Pacific, was selected as Louisiana-Pacific's first chairman.
 In 1974, Harry A. Merlo, who had been CEO of LP since its foundation, succeeded Hunt as chairman while remaining CEO.
 For its first 33 years, Louisiana-Pacific was based in Portland, Oregon; the LP headquarters were moved to Nashville in 2004.

 LP acquired several lumber companies in California, Oregon, Montana, Washington, Missouri, and Alabama, and, in 1976, it purchased the Fibreboard Corporation, a manufacturer of products used in making furniture and cabinets.
 In 1979, the company bought fifteen building-material centers in southern California from Lone Star Industries, which provided LP with much needed distribution centers.

 In the late 1970s, the company began manufacturing oriented strand board (OSB) by slicing logs into wafers, mixing the wafers with resin, and then pressing them into sheets.
 Instead of relying on old-growth timber, LP found ways to make structural building products from small-diameter, fast-growing trees.
-First introduced under the trade name Waferwood, this new product offered a less expensive, stronger alternative to plywood sheathing and sub-flooring.
-After opening its first Inner-Seal mill in 1980, LP advertised the product as 'the smart man's plywood'.
+First introduced under the trade name Waferwood, this product was developed as an alternative to plywood sheathing and sub-flooring.
+After opening its first Inner-Seal mill in 1980.
 LP also manufacturers industrial wood products, such as hardboard and medium density fiberboard.
 Along with wood products, the company also produces cocoon cellulose insulation, plywood, and pulp manufacturing.
 The company controls over 950,000 acres of timberland, and owns plants in 29 states, as well as in Canada and Ireland.

 Over the years, LP has been associated with professional sports in different manners.
 From 1979 to 1982, the company owned the Portland Timbers soccer club in the defunct North American Soccer League (NASL).
 From 2006 to 2015, it owned the naming rights to LP Field, the stadium which houses the Tennessee Titans and Tennessee State University football teams in Nashville.